mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 to break ties any time lexical ordering is required, and there are no ordering guarantees when splitting work across blocks on the GPU.

 Next, a list of start offsets and lengths for regions in $R$ is formed.
-This is a two step process.
+This is a two-step process.
 First, a `reduce_by_key` gets us run lengths, then an `exclusive_scan` builds start offsets.
 The reduction returns the count of regions to the CPU, which is a second synchronization barrier.

 If the case equivalence optimization is enabled, discussed below, we build the zero and free sets for every active